queer/peckish/README.md

 # peckish

-peckish is a tool for repackaging software artifacts.
+peckish (case-sensitive) is a tool for repackaging Linux software artifacts.

+For example, suppose you're an application developer.
+You just made something cool and want to distribute it.
+However, packaging is *hard*.
+Different package formats do things differently -- ex.
+Arch has `x86_64` and `any` as architectures, but Debian has over a dozen and calls x86_64 `amd64` -- and it's hard to remember all the specifics.
+This is compounded by having to figure out the appropriate CLI flags for each package format.
+How many people can write a valid `tar` command on the first try? :P

+##

 ## usage